Voluntary Non-School Alternative Provision Standards.

 Parent-Friendly Safeguarding Policy Template

-Policies should be published on your website and are sent to commissioners as part of the arrangements for placements.
+Policies should be published on your website and sent to commissioners as part of the arrangements for placements.
 All staff should read policies as part of induction (and sign to say they have done so) and have easy access to copies for reference.
+Keep a physical file available in your setting and copies in any electronic staff shared area.

 Wherever your learning takes place the premises needs to have a thorough risk assessment in place.